 Scientific findings on CBD and Memory:

 People are going to wonder about the safety of a new thing, whenever a new thing comes along.
-Nowadays, for many of the cannabis aficionado’s CBD is that new thing even though it is not that new.
+Nowadays, for many cannabis aficionado’s CBD is that new thing even though it is not that new.
 Like vitamins, CBD falls in the same grey area, because both of these are not officially regulated.
 At times the concern for it is wrongfully more than other more harmful substances.
 In contrast, the World Health Organization (WHO) has recently given its OK to the fact that CBD has medicinal benefits with minuscule or negligible health risks.

 Around this same time, more evidence was produced in the form of a review of CBD, its safety, and the side effects originating from it.
 Researchers Kerstin Iffland and Franjo Grotenhermen confirmed that CBD had a “favorable safety profile” which is an inherent way of saying, “Go, Ahead”.
 This literature review mostly focused on Alzheimer’s disease and different epileptic disorders.
 Analyzing the neurological and neuropsychiatric aspects of the mice in this study led to no finding of effects pertaining to psychotic symptoms and learning tasks.
 This study also used to combat an addiction to smoking.
 Rather than using a smoke, the participants were urged to use CBD inhaler, which essentially decreased the use of smoking by 40%.